Stephen Frears: 1980s

 In the late 1980s, Frears came to international attention as a director of feature films.
 In 1985, Frears found widespread acclaim with My Beautiful Laundrette.
 Based on Hanif Kureishi's screenplay, the film focuses on an interracial gay romance.
 It received an Academy Award nomination and two nominations for BAFTA Awards.
 The success of the film helped launch the careers of both Frears and actor Daniel Day-Lewis.

-Frears worked with Adrian Edmondson on Mr Jolly Lives Next Door, starring Peter Cook and Nicolas Parsons as part of The Comic Strip Presents series of self-contained comedy tv films, this being one of the first in that strand to receive a limited theatrical release ahead of broadcast.
+Frears worked with Adrian Edmondson on Mr Jolly Lives Next Door, starring Peter Cook and Nicholas Parsons as part of The Comic Strip Presents series of self-contained comedy tv films, this being one of the first in that strand to receive a limited theatrical release ahead of broadcast.
 It aired as a 45-minute programme on Channel Four in 1988.
 Frears had previously directed a nascent Comic Strip parody of TV show The Professionals in 1982/3, and another of Daphne Du Maurier's 1938 novel Rebecca starring French and Saunders, Consuela in 1985, this formed the first of the duo's parody films for which they became well known.

 Frears next directed the Joe Orton biopic Prick Up Your Ears (1987), a collaboration with playwright Alan Bennett.
 His second film adapted from a Kureishi screenplay was Sammy and Rosie Get Laid (1987).

 In 1988, Frears directed Dangerous Liaisons to widespread critical acclaim.
 The film was shot in France, with a cast that included Americans Glenn Close, John Malkovich, and Michelle Pfeiffer, and Uma Thurman.
 Based on the late 18th-century French novel of romantic game-playing and adapted by Christopher Hampton, the film received seven Academy Award nominations.
 These included for Best Picture and Best Actress for Glenn Close and Best Supporting Actress for Michelle Pfeiffer.
 The film also received ten British Academy Film Award nominations, including for Frears for Best Direction.